jhuckaby/webcamjs/README.md

 ## Custom Events

-WebcamJS fires a number of events you can intercept using a JavaScript hook system.
-Events are fired when the library is fully loaded, when the camera is live, and when an error occurs.
+WebcamJS fires a number of events you can intercept using a simple JavaScript hook system.
+Events are fired when: the library is fully loaded, when the camera is live, when an error occurs, and during upload.
 To register an event listener, call the `Webcam.on()` function, passing an event name and callback function.
 Here is a table of the available event types:

 | Event Name | Notes |
 |------------|-------|